Book Now

 Red squirrels, brown hares, upland birds and more

 Garsdale is a haven for wildlife - in particular, the red squirrel.
 They are frequently spotted if you follow the path beside Dandra Garth into the woodland, or on the bank of the river opposite Dandra Garth, or on the banks of the river opposite the Old Cart House, or below Roger Pot.
-We do have occasional red squirrel visitors to the garden and they enjoy the nuts and seeds in the feeders.
+We do have occasional red squirrel visitors to the gardens and they enjoy the nuts and seeds in the feeders.

 We are fortunate to be able to see brown hares in the fields nearby throughout the year and often will see roe deer in the fields and on the hillside.
 Stoats and weasels can also be seen along with the very many mice and voles and occasionally badgers, foxes and hedgehogs.

-Sedbergh Red Squirrels
+Sedbergh Red Squirrels (sedberghredsquirrels.org.uk)

 Red squirrel